-The Canon EOS-1D Mark II N and the Canon EOS 6D are two digital cameras that were officially introduced, respectively, in August 2005 and September 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the 6D provides 20 MP.
+The Canon EOS-1D Mark II N and the Canon EOS 6D are two digital cameras that were revealed to the public, respectively, in August 2005 and September 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and a full frame (6D) sensor.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the 6D provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Canon 6D.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II N – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is considerably smaller (35 percent) than the Canon 1D Mark II N. Moreover, the 6D is substantially lighter (51 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.